philc/book-notes/playful parenting - lawrence cohen.md

 * Encourage their confidence (chap 4)
   * Prepare your child for the world by both supporting and challenging them.
   * Let them experiment with power, e.g. rule-breaking of trivial made-up rules in a safe environment.
-  * Game: "try to get past me to the touch."
+  * Game: "try to get past me to the couch."
 Building physical confidence and persistence.
   * Enjoying the terrible twos: learn to recognize and even enjoy the burst in independence, while providing the safety and structure of clear limits.
   * Sportsmanship through hyperbole: set up a game where they will always win, and pretend to be a ridiculous